Last Updated on

 Staying within the Apex Gear family, you’ll come across their Covert 1-pin bow sight.
 It’s a single adjustable pin, but there’s a catch.
 You can switch out your .019 pin for a .010 pin for when you’re in the mood to take those extra-long distance shots.

 Curious about Versa Pin technology?
-Check out our full review on it.
+Check out our full review on the Apex Covert here.

 After this full examination, we’ve determined the Covert Pro is a bow sight that has some rifle scope features.
 It’s not a bad mix, since both devices aim to get you dead-on with every shot.
 To have some advanced features for less than $200, Apex Gear fits the bill.